 Newcastle Psychologist and Counselling Therapies

-Dr Stuart Sadler (Chartered Psychologist) and his team offer a range of therapies tailored to your goals to get the best results.
+Dr Stuart Sadler (Chartered Psychologist) and his team of psychologists and counsellors in Newcastle offer a range of therapies tailored to your goals to get the best results.
 See below for a description of the different services available.

 Cognitive-Behavioural Therapy (CBT)

 In Cognitive-Behavioural Therapy (CBT) the therapist and client work together to interrupt negative thoughts, feelings and behaviour cycles that cause distress.

 CBT is a structured approach and aimed at a particular problem.
 Intervention can be fairly brief or take place over a longer period (2-20 sessions) depending on the nature of the problem.

 Cognitive-Behavioural Therapy has strong evidence for effectiveness and the National Institute of Clinical Excellence (NICE) recommends CBT for depression, anxiety, panic, obsessive-compulsive disorder (OCD) among other problems.